architecture-building-systems/CityEnergyAnalyst/docs/developer/how-to-review-a-pull-request.rst

 3. Run tests
 ------------
-All PR is automatically sent to test by the Jenkins_, it executes ``cea test --workflow quick`` on a remote computer.
+All PRs are automatically sent to test by Jenkins_, it executes ``cea test --workflow quick`` on a remote computer.
-The test results is directly shown in the PR page on GitHub.
+The test result is directly shown in the PR page on GitHub.

 Additionally, it is always a good idea to run a complete test (``cea test --workflow slow``) on your local computer.
-If Jenkins encounter any errors, you can also reproduce those errors by running ``cea test --workflow quick`` locally.
+If Jenkins encounters any errors, you can also reproduce those errors by running ``cea test --workflow quick`` locally.
 See here_ for more information on ``cea test``.

 .. _here: https://city-energy-analyst.readthedocs.io/en/latest/how-to-test-the-cea.html